h0rzn/dbml-tools/README.md

 dbml-lsp-ts is a language server with additional tooling for [dbml](https://dbml.dbdiagram.io/home), based on [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/).
+This tooling does not run any semantic analysis on the source code.

 ```
 A dbml language server based on tree-sitter based on tree-sitter